PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSwSh/AutoHost-Rolling.md

 4. It hosts as if you are hardlocked.
 But when you reset, loads a backup save instead of regular save.
 5. When you are done hosting and you want to clear the softlock, just load the game normally.
 It will load back on the original saved frame that is 3 (or more) frames before the shiny.

-This method is safe because it doesn’t do any actual saving.
+This method is safe because it doesn't do any actual saving.
 If the backup save is lost, you simply lose the soft-lock.
 This method also works offline, but it will freeze the raid for about a minute before the raiders can start the battle.

-To configure the program to load backup save instead of the regular save, set “BACKUP_SAVE” to true.
+To configure the program to load backup save instead of the regular save, set "BACKUP_SAVE" to true.

 > *For water dens, you will not be able to camp.
 However, here are some alternatives:*
 > 1. *Go into Y-COMM, then join and clear a random raid.
 This will establish a backup save.*